 Many refugees are prevented from building new lives because of Post-Traumatic Stress Disorder as a result of the persecution in their countries of origin.
 This condition is treatable but refugees are consistently misdiagnosed, prescribed the wrong medication and prevented from accessing trauma therapies.
 This has to stop.

-Refugee Radio started a campaign in 2012 for human rights in Cameroon and for the UK Government to uphold its responsibilities to Cameroonian asylum seekers.
+Refugee Radio started to raise awareness in 2012 for human rights in Cameroon.
 We broadcast a dozen hour-long interviews to highlight the human stories behind the policies, particularly for the persecuted English-speaking minority and LGTBQ+ migrants who have been persecuted for their sexuality.
-We have also included chapters on Cameroon in our publications, accompanied demonstrations and petitions to Downing Street and invited speakers to public events to raise awareness in our local area.
+We have also included chapters on Cameroon in our publications and invited speakers to public events to raise awareness in our local area.
 Over the years we have undertaken similar campaigns around Burma and Iran, always with a focus on giving a voice to the people directly affected.

 Young Asylum “Speakers”